Sergeant Deadhead: Production

 The film was the first in a two-picture deal AIP signed with Norman Taurog in 1964.

 On 10 March 1965 it was announced that Tommy Kirk would star.
 However Frankie Avalon ended up taking the role instead.
 While making the film AIP would exercise its option on Avalon's services to make two films a year for them over four years.

 Filming began in May 1965, following completion of How to Stuff a Wild Bikini.
 Location work took place at the San Fernando Valley.

 The script by Deke Heyward would not write in gags for Buster Keaton.
 It would simply say "Buster does a bit here" and Keaton would come up with something on his own and show it to the director.

 Before the film came out, plans for a sequel (never actually produced) were announced – Sergeant Deadhead Goes to Mars, meant to start 13 April 1966.

 Reception

 Box office

 AIP made the film hoping that military comedies would provide them with a genre as popular as the beach party movies but it proved a commercial disappointment, Samuel Z Arkoff claiming it "bombed out".

 Norman Taurog's biographer claimed the film managed to recoup its costs and make a small profit for the studio.

 Critical

 Diabolique magazine said the movie was the only one in the AIP beach cycle where John Ashley did not play it straight; here he "put on glasses and plays a geeky soldier; it’s disconcerting – it feels as though the role was originally written for Jody McCrea – and helps sink what is already a poor movie."

+Variety called it "entertaining" with "a script that touches all bases."

+Filmink argued "the mix" of AIP and service comedies "didn't work."